reapermc/wicked-expressions/docs/tutorial/datastash.md

 # DataStash, aka per-entity data

-DataStash allows us to store custom, per-entity NBT.
-It supports all entities.
+DataStash allows you to store custom, per-entity NBT.
+It supports all entity types, including players.

 ## How it works

-We first construct a `DataStash` object using the `DataStash` class.
-It takes `nbt_path` in string form as it's only parameter.
+We first construct a `DataStash` object.
+It takes an `nbt_path` string as it's only parameter.

 A `DataStash` object has usable methods similar to `Data`.
-The main difference is that it targets the current `@s` selector.
+The main difference is that it targets the current `@s` selector context.

 ```py
 from wicked_expressions:api import DataStash